 Jackie Tyler: [gets in the Doctor's face] Then what is it?!
 Because you, you waltz in here all charm and smiles, and the next thing I know, she vanishes off the face of the Earth!
 How old are you then?
 Forty?
 Forty five?
 What, did you find her on the Internet?
 Did you go online and pretend you're a doctor?

 The Doctor: I am a doctor!

 Jackie Tyler: Prove it!
 Stitch this, mate! [strikes him hard across the face with her palm]

-- Board to Death: The aliens posing as Joseph Green, Margaret Blaine and Oliver Charles (later General Asquith) conveniently discuss their plan in the room where Harriet Jones is hiding.
+- Board to Death: The aliens posing as Joseph Green, Margaret Blaine and Oliver Charles (later General Asquith) conveniently discuss their plan in the room where Harriet Jones (MP for Flydale North) is hiding.

 - Catch Phrase: "Harriet Jones, MP for Flydale North".

 - Chekhov's Gun: The flatulence produced by the Slitheen.

 - Crouching Moron, Hidden Badass: General Asquith threatens to remove Joseph Green and his comrades from power after their response to his accusations of doing nothing is to laugh and fart a lot.
 Then they start unzipping their foreheads.

 - Deconstruction: The Doctor takes a young girl up into space, as usual.
 She leaves her loved ones behind without saying goodbye, as usual.
 The TARDIS doesn't listen to the Doctor and vworps to the wrong time, as usual... and suddenly, we get to see what happens when all three of those things combine.
 Rose's mum is deeply traumatized, Mickey was suspected of murder and the Doctor has to explain to the cops that his relationship with Rose is not sexual.